1872 United States presidential election: Straight-Out Democratic Party

 Unwilling to support the Democratic party ticket (Greeley/Brown), a group of mostly Southern Democrats held what they called a Straight-Out Democratic Party convention in Louisville, Kentucky, on August 11, 1872.
 They nominated as presidential candidate Charles O'Conor, who declined their nomination by telegram; for vice president they nominated John Quincy Adams II.
 Without time to choose a substitute, the party ran the two candidates anyway.
 They received 0.36% of the popular votes, and no Electoral College votes.

 Equal Rights Party

 Victoria Woodhull is recognized as the first woman to run for president.
 She was nominated for president by the small Equal Rights Party.
 Frederick Douglass was nominated for vice president, although he did not attend the convention, acknowledge his nomination, or take an active role in the campaign.

+Prohibition Party

+The Prohibition Party held its convention in Columbus, Ohio, on February 22, 1872.
+It nominated James Black of Pennsylvania for president and John Russell of Michigan for vice president.

 General election

 Campaign

 Grant's administration and his Radical Republican supporters had been widely accused of corruption, and the Liberal Republicans demanded civil service reform and an end to the Reconstruction process, including withdrawal of federal troops from the South.
 Both Liberal Republicans and Democrats were disappointed in their candidate Greeley.
 As wits asked, "Why turn out a knave just to replace him with a fool?"
 A poor campaigner with little political experience, Greeley's career as a newspaper editor gave his opponents a long history of eccentric public positions to attack.
 With memories of his victories in the Civil War to run on, Grant was unassailable.
 Grant also had a large campaign budget to work with.
 One historian was quoted saying, "Never before was a candidate placed under such great obligation to men of wealth as was Grant."
 A large portion of Grant's campaign funds came from entrepreneurs, including Jay Cooke, Cornelius Vanderbilt, Alexander Turney Stewart, Henry Hilton, and John Astor.